streamnative/function-mesh-website/docs/function-mesh-worker/function-mesh-worker-overview.md

 >
 > Currently, only OAuth2 authentication is supported.

-> NOTE: if you are using Pulsar cluster with other authentication providers, the Function Mesh Worker Service will not work

 ### OAuth2 authentication

 For clients that use OAuth2 authentication, you need to create a Kubernetes Secret in advance in the same cluster where Function Mesh operators work.
 The Kubernetes Secret is something like the below: